 There are 4 ways that you can be covered for car insurance without buying it from a rental company:

-- Your credit card – check if it does, if so make sure you book with that card to validate it, and understand the policy beforehand
+- Your credit card – check your card conditions and if rental coverage is included, make sure you book with that card to validate it, and understand the policy beforehand.

 Independent rental insurance companies offer annual insurance policies much cheaper than rental agencies.
 With annual policies from ~$42+, this can easily be more cost-wise especially if you are making multiple bookings over a year.
 ICarHireInsurance and Insurance4CarHire are two recommended options recommended by The Guardian.

-Now, if booking the cheapest car rental possible is not your objective, upgrade away!
-If savings is what you’re after though, book economy or compact cars and avoid upgrades (whether free or offered), as this usually means you’re getting a less fuel efficient car.
+Book economy or compact cars and avoid upgrades (whether free or offered), as this usually means you're getting a less fuel efficient vehicle.

 Look for hidden fees, taxes, or “Does not include…” phrases to make sure that the price on your booking is the true final cost.
-We’ve e-mailed or phoned companies directly to confirm the price of the online receipt.
+It doesn't hurt to e-mail or phone companies directly to confirm the price of the online receipt (especially if it's suspiciously cheap).
 Better safe than sorry!

 Other fine prints to watch for:

-- Are there hidden taxes or fees, or is it clearly stated “all taxes and fees included” on your booking receipt?
+- Hidden taxes or fees.
+Check if your booking clearly says “all taxes and fees included” on your receipt.

 No one wants their own horror story of false charges made against them by a rental agency.
 To avoid this, take the following steps on pick-up:

-After your booking, be sure to check your credit card statement to ensure you weren’t charged extra fees that you didn’t ask for.
+After your booking, be sure to check your credit card statement to ensure you weren't charged extra fees.
+Car rental companies can be notorious for adding unwarranted charges.